37 Best Things To Do In Florence, Italy

 A Touch of Luck: Il Porcellino Statue

-Il Porcellino (‘piglet’) is the local nickname for the bronze fountain of a boar sculpted by the Baroque maestro Pietro Tacca in 1634.
 The original was found in Rome and was relocated to Florence in the mid-16th century.
 This iconic Florentine statue can be found in the Loggia del Mercato Nuovo near the Ponte Vecchio, which was originally a place for selling artisanal fabrics.

-You can can put a coin into the boar’s mouth, with the intent to let it fall through the underlying grate for good luck.
-Whilst it falls you make a wish.
+You can can put a coin into the boar’s mouth with the intent to let it fall through the underlying grate for good luck.
+Whilst it falls, you make a wish.
 Rub the boar’s snout to ensure your return to Florence – it has a polished sheen for this very reason!

 Fiesole